And both the RealMe 7 & RealMe 7 Pro cost next to nothing. You can pick up either handset for less than £300!

 - The RealMe 7 and RealMe 7 Pro retail for less than £300

 - Both handsets are now available (View Options)

-RealMe, a BBK brand, is making a name for itself globally right now.
+RealMe is quasi-owned by BBK and is making a name for itself globally right now.
 Causing brands like Samsung and Huawei trouble, RealMe is fast becoming one of the most exciting budget Android phone makers on the planet.

 The company’s latest phones – the RealMe 7 and RealMe 7 Pro – are proof that innovation doesn’t have to stop, even if you’re talking about budget Android phones.

 The RealMe 7 & RealMe 7 Pro both feature RealMe’s INSANELY fast charging capabilities, though the RealMe 7 Pro is faster with 65W charging capabilities.
 You also get a pretty impressive array of specs and quad-lens cameras on both phones.

 RealMe 7 & RealMe 7 Pro Specs Compared

 |Storage||128GB (UFS 2.1, expandable)||64 or 128GB (UFS 2.1, expandable)|